 Landlords in the United States typically have the same type of fears as everyone else – property damage, unsuitable tenants, and non-paying tenants.
-However, landlords in the States are also worried about some of the help being given to tenants in America who are fighting eviction.
+However, landlords in the States are also worried about some help given to tenants in America who are fighting eviction.
 According to reports, many cities in the country are starting to provide more funding for anti-eviction actions by landlords, and it’s a trend that is slowly starting to spread.

 Landlords in New Zealand

 New Zealand landlords are facing a huge dilemma right now – do they flee the market or stick around?
 Due to the nation’s Healthy Homes Guarantee Bill – and the Labour Party’s pushing for an end to landlord tax breaks – it could be that many people with multiple homes decide to sell up.
 It’s certainly a big worry, especially as the price of homes means that tax breaks are often the only way to make a reasonable profit.
-And unfortunately, it could mean that the traditional ‘mum and dad’ investors that make up a lot of the market will just sell to professional and full-time investors who have ten or more properties on their books.
+And unfortunately, it could mean that the traditional ‘mum and dad’ investors that make up a lot of the market will sell to professional and full-time investors who have ten or more properties on their books.

 As you can see, many landlords from all over the world share remarkably similar concerns.
-However, the interesting thing is that individual countries rules and regulations – or political decisions in the case of the United Kingdom and Canada – can have such a huge impact.
+However, the exciting thing is that individual countries rules and regulations – or political decisions in the case of the United Kingdom and Canada – can have such a huge impact.